AkutoSai/Checklists-and-Roadmaps/Autonomous Vehicles Security Checklist.md

       - Capture and analyze network traffic between different components or systems of the smart car.
       - Identify the protocols and data formats used for communication, such as CAN bus, LIN bus, Ethernet, or wireless protocols.
       - Use tools like Wireshark, Bus Pirate, or CAN bus analyzers to analyze the network traffic and reverse engineer protocols.
+      - Assess the security of wireless protocols used for vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communication, such as Dedicated Short-Range Communications (DSRC) or Cellular Vehicle-to-Everything (C-V2X).
+      - Verify that protocols are hardened against common attacks such as Denial-of-Service (DoS), replay attacks, or Man-in-the-Middle (MitM) attacks.
+      - Assess the implementation of secure key exchange protocols, such as Diffie-Hellman or Elliptic Curve Cryptography (ECC), to ensure secure communication and encryption key generation.
+      - Verify the integrity and authenticity of sensor data transmitted through these protocols.

    9. Data Analysis
       - Identify and analyze data stored within the smart car's systems, such as configuration files, logs, or diagnostic data.